yannickycpan/oxford-engs-AIML-cwm/index.md

 Naming rules: for example, for exercise1, you should have: firstname-lastname-ex1.ipynb, firstname-lastname-ex1-bonus.ipynb (if available)

-Put all ex1.ipynb files into a zip file named as firstname-lastname.zip, and leave the bonus files separate.
+Put firstname-lastname-ex1.ipynb, firstname-lastname-ex2.ipynb, ... files into a zip file named as firstname-lastname.zip, and leave the bonus files separate without zip them.

 That is, in the end of the course, you should submit firstname-lastname.zip and firstname-lastname-ex1-bonus.ipynb, firstname-lastname-ex2-bonus.ipynb, etc.